 EN16038Insights into natural organic matter and pesticide characterisation and distribution in the Rhone River

 Environmental context.
-Natural organic matter (NOM) present in natural surface waters is a known transport vector for environmental pollutants (e.g. pesticides, metals, nanoparticles), with both NOM concentration and composition influencing pollutant fate.
-Assessment of these NOM–pollutant interactions is crucial and thorough NOM characterisation of natural surface waters is thus warranted, accounting for spatial variation along the water source.
-The present work reports on the characterisation of Rhone River NOM molecular weight, polarity and composition, as well as distributions of various pesticides and metabolites along the river using different analytical techniques.
+Natural organic matter in surface waters is a transport vector for environmental pollutants with both its concentration and composition influencing pollutant fate.
+Characterisation of organic matter in surface waters, crucial to understanding pollutant transport, should also account for spatial variation along the water source.
+The present work characterises the natural organic matter in the Rhone River and describes the distributions of various pesticides and metabolites along the river.

 EN16013Soluble secondary minerals of antimony in Pezinok and Kremnica (Slovakia) and the question of mobility or immobility of antimony in mine waters